himanshu-setia/myKeystone/doc/source/configuration.rst

 The following attributes are available

-* Attributes from token: user_id, the domain_id or project_id depending on
+* Attributes from token: user_id, the account_id or project_id depending on
   the scope, and the list of roles you have within that scope

 * Attributes related to API call: Any parameters that are passed into the API call are available, along with any filters specified in the query string.
-  Attributes of objects passed can be referenced using an object.attribute syntax (e.g. user.domain_id).
+  Attributes of objects passed can be referenced using an object.attribute syntax (e.g. user.account_id).
 The target objects of an API are also available using a target.object.attribute syntax.
 For instance:

   .. code-block:: javascript

-    "identity:delete_user": "role:admin and domain_id:%(target.user.domain_id)s"
+    "identity:delete_user": "role:admin and account_id:%(target.user.account_id)s"

-  would ensure that the user object that is being deleted is in the same domain as the token provided.
+  would ensure that the user object that is being deleted is in the same account as the token provided.

 Every target object has an `id` and a `name` available as `target.<object>.id` and `target.<object>.name`.
 Other attributes are retrieved from the database